BCHPleaseOrg/sbx/PROPOSAL.md

 The exchange earns 0.1% on every transaction.
 This fee will be deposited into the SBX Treasury.

-PLEASE NOTE: During the "Bailout Phase", 100% of the exchange fees will be deposited into the Bailout treasury for distribution to $rvBCH token holders.
+PLEASE NOTE: During the "Bailout Phase", 100% of the exchange fees will be deposited into the Bailout treasury for distribution to $rsBCH token holders.

 ## Free and Open Source Software (FOSS)